clintjb/clintjb.github.io/_posts/2016/2016-11-14-plum-pudding-post.md

 This was my Mums recipe that I grew up with as a kid.
 As a child, I remember our whole laundry smelling of plum pudding while it was hanging during December.
 This smell still to this day, takes me back....
 I can only recommend this as a brilliant finish to any traditional Christmas dinner.

-* 1kg mixed dry fruit
+* 750g mixed dry fruit
 * 3 eggs
-* 1 cup brown sugar
+* 3/4 cup brown sugar
-* 300ml carton cream
+* 200ml carton cream
+* 3/4 cup port
-* 2 1/4 cups plain flour
+* 1 3/4 cups plain flour
 * 1 teaspoon nutmeg
 * 1 teaspoon cinnamon
 * 1 teaspoon bicarb soda
-* 1 cup port
 * 70cm x 70cm calico cloth OR 2.5l steamed pudding mold

 Firstly its good to note this recipe can be used for a traditional cloth or mold method.
 Just adjust the steps accordingly.